Inhabit-project/inhabit-website-staging/README.md

 # INHABIT Project

-A modern React application showcasing biodiversity corridors with an interactive 3D background, fluid typography, and smooth animations.
+A modern React application showcasing biodiversity corridors with an interactive 3D background, fluid typography, smooth animations, and comprehensive SEO optimization.

 ## Technologies Used